kumahq/kuma-website/docs/docs/0.6.0/policies/traffic-trace.md

 :::
 ::::

-We can use Kuma Tags to apply the `TrafficTrace` resource in a more target way to a subset of data plane proxies as opposed to all of them (like we do in the example by using the `kuma.io/service: '*'` selector),
+We can use Kuma Tags to apply the `TrafficTrace` resource in a more target way to a subset of data plane proxies as opposed to all of them (like we do in the example by using the `service: '*'` selector),

 It is important that we instrument our services to preserve the trace chain between requests that are made across different services.
 We can either use a library in the language of our choice, or we can manually pass the following headers: